johnhayn-es/johnhayn-es/index.md

 My career combines three interconnected disciplines; product design, growth and storytelling.
 This combination enables me to do the work I do today:

-* Principles; Establishing the fundamental purpose of the design function within the organisation
+* Design principles; establishing the fundamental purpose of the design function within the organisation
 * Strategy; implementing strategies to help the organisation reach its goals
 * Research; placing UCD at the heart of the Agile process, surfacing insights quickly so that the team can make faster decisions
 * Design; creating boards and hi-fi prototypes to communicate my ideas